John Thomason, Executive Director

 firstname.lastname@example.org | (312) 726 8891

 Heather joins JCYS from Southwest Airlines in Dallas, where she served as Senior Manager, Corporate and Financial Planning & Analysis.
-Heather brings over 12 years’ of finance and accounting experience to the position of Chief Financial Institute.
+Heather brings over 12 years’ of finance and accounting experience to the position of Chief Financial Officer.
 Heather is a Certified Public Accountant and has an M.S. in Accounting from Southern Methodist University and a B.B.A. in Accounting and Finance from Texas Christian University.

 Sid Singer, Chief Operating Officer